-The good news is that simple techniques and a culture of Think Safe, Take Action can help organisations to manage workplace fatigue, some tips are as follows:
+The good news is those simple techniques and Think Safe’s culture, Take Action can help organisations manage workplace fatigue.
+Some tips are as follows:

-Plan shift work and rosters so that the work is delivered when the worker is operating at their ultimate best.
+Plan shift work and rosters to deliver the work when the worker is operating at their ultimate best.
 Set other people up to succeed.